skylight-hq/skylight.digital/pages/brand/identity/logos.md

 ---
 layout: toolkit
 title: Logos
-description: Our logo is often the first introduction someone has to Skylight.
-It’s a powerful tool for representing ourselves to potential customers, partners, and prospective employees.
-We’ve provided some important rules for using our logo.
+description: Our logo is often the first thing you see.
+It’s a powerful tool for representing Skylight to potential customers, partners, and prospective employees.
+Here are some tips  for using our logo correctly.
 tags:
 permalink: /brand/identity/logos/
 sidenav: brand_identity